regular/ssb-cms/README.md

 - middle: (TODO) a tree of revisions for the post selected on the left
 - right: the post as json in a code editor (CodeMirror)

+### Root
+One message is declared the `root` message in `config.cms.root`.
+WHen the application starts, it displays children of the root message as top-level nodes.
+With this config option, you can `chroot` clients into a subtree.
+TODO: if `config.cms.root` is an array, show the listed messages as top level objects. (not their children)

 ### Tree view
 Nodes in the tree have expand/collapse triangles.